EnterpriseDB/pg_nosql_benchmark/README.md

 This is a benchmarking tool which user can use for benchmark  mongoDB 2.6 (BSON) and postgreSQL 9.4 (JSONB) database with json data.

-This tool perform following steps to do the benchmarking of BSON and JSONB:
+This tool perform following to do the benchmarking of BSON and JSONB:
 * Generates JSON rows as per value in json_rows variable in pg_mongo_benchmark.sh
-* Performs benchmarking of data loading in MongoDB and PostgreSQL using mongoimport and PostgreSQL's COPY command.
+* Benchmark data loading in MongoDB and PostgreSQL using mongoimport and PostgreSQL's COPY command.
-* Performs benchmarking of data loading in MongoDB and PostgreSQL using INSERT command.
+* benchmarkdata loading in MongoDB and PostgreSQL using INSERT command.
-* Perfroms benchmarking of 4 SELECT Queries in MongoDB and PostgreSQL and produces the result as an average time taken by 4 SELECT queries.
+* Benchmark 4 SELECT Queries in MongoDB & PostgreSQL and returns result as an average time taken by 4 SELECT queries.

 Requirements
 ------------